 These TELUS Business Connect Service Terms (the “Service Terms”) are, together with your Communications Service Agreement (the “CSA”) and TELUS’ Privacy Commitment (found at telus.com/privacy) (the “TPC”), the entire agreement between TELUS and you with respect to the Business Connect Services to be provided by TELUS to you.
 The CSA, these Service Terms and TELUS’ Privacy Commitment are collectively referred to hereunder as the “Agreement”.
 Capitalized terms that are used but not defined in these Service Terms shall have the meaning given to them in the CSA.

-You acknowledge and agree that TELUS may use third parties (“ Authorized Service Providers”) to assist it in providing some part of or all of the Services, and you agree that certain rights, benefits, privileges and protections given to TELUS under this Agreement shall, where indicated, also be granted to the Authorized Service Providers.
+1. TELUS may use third parties (“ Authorized Service Providers”) to assist it in providing some part of or all of the Services, and you agree that certain rights, benefits, privileges, and protections given to TELUS under this Agreement shall, where indicated, also be granted to the Authorized Service Providers.

 1. Service Description.